-The command sequence requirement of unlock cycles for programming or erasing provides data protection against inadvertent writes (refer to Table 9 for command definitions).
+The command sequence requirement of unlock cycles for programming or erasing provides data protection against inadvertent writes (refer to the Command Definitions table).
 In addition, the following hardware data protection measures prevent accidental erasure or programming, which might otherwise be caused by spurious system level signals during V{CC} power-up and power-down transitions, or from system noise.